 Published in S.I.
-Focus magazine (Winter 2004), and adapted from a 1990 article originally published in Carol Kranowitz’s column, “Gentle Reminders,” in Parent and Child magazine.
+Focus magazine (Winter issue), and adapted from a 1990 article originally in Carol’s column, “Gentle Reminders,” in Parent and Child magazine

 A child comes to school on a soggy day.
 Tentatively approaching a puddle, she sticks in one spotless boot, watching with interest as her foot sinks into the mud.
 She puts in the other boot.
 She is entranced.
 Looking up, she says to her teacher, “Is this mud?
 It’s fun!
 Is it okay?”

 A child comes to school in his caregiver’s immaculate car.
 Tearfully, he announces, “My babysitter said not to get dirty.”
 He cannot be persuaded to paint at the easel, jump in the mulch, or wriggle on the floor like a caterpillar, although he itches to get into the play.

 A child comes to school on a wintry Monday.
 He says, “Daddy and I watched football all weekend.
 We’re couch potatoes!”
 Good news: Big Potato and Potato Chip spent time together.
 Bad news: they limited their sensory stimulation to watching television.
 They missed the chance at half time to engage in active, physical contact with each other, a leathery football, scrubby turf, and frosty air.

 What’s wrong here?
 Have our children lost the freedom to get down and get dirty?
 Growing up to be tidy is commendable, but many children seem to be maturing without a strong sensitivity to touch.